The Cartier Tank: An Icon Reborn

 Few watches have such timeless appeal as the Cartier Tank.
-The design is more than a century old, but remains one of the most recognizable icons in the watch world to this day.
-All information about the history of the Cartier Tank and all its variations can be found in our previous blog: Cartier Tank pt.
-1: The beginning
+The design is over a century old, yet remains one of the most recognizable icons in the watch world to this day.
+You can find all the information about the history of the Cartier Tank and all its variations in our previous blog post: Cartier Tank Pt.
+1: The Beginning

-Within this rich history, the Must de Cartier Tank occupies a special place—it is a fresh, affordable, and often colorful interpretation of the classic Tank Louis.
+Within this rich history, the Must de Cartier Tank holds a special place—it is a fresh, affordable, and often colorful take on the classic Tank Louis.

-Until the 1970s, Cartier only produced very small quantities of the Tank.
-These models often consisted of handmade precious metal cases with EWC movements (European Watch & Clock Co.).
-These are now rare collector's items that can cost tens of thousands of euros.
+Until the 1970s, Cartier produced only very limited editions of the Tank.
+These models often featured handcrafted precious metal cases housing EWC (European Watch & Clock Co.) movements.
+Today, these are rare collector’s items that can cost tens of thousands of euros.

-In the 1970s, Cartier was confronted with changing luxury consumption and the rise of quartz watches.
-To appeal to a younger and broader audience, in 1977, "La Maison" launched theMust de Cartier line: luxury accessories and watches that retained the classic and recognizable Cartier designs, but were more affordable and accessible to a wider audience.
+In the 1970s, Cartier faced changing trends in luxury consumption and the rise of quartz watches.
+To appeal to a younger and broader audience, “La Maison” launched theMust de Cartier line in 1977: luxury accessories and watches that retained the classic and recognizable Cartier designs, but were more affordable and accessible to a wider audience.

 The Must de Cartier line was not a replacement for the classic precious metal Tank Louis, but an addition to the collection.
 They stood side by side in Cartier boutiques.
 So what are the differences?